 Staff finds the proposed rezoning to be consistent with the 2004 Comprehensive Plan.
-Adjacent to this lot to the east is undeveloped Residential - Light Industrial - Commercial zoning; just to the northeast, but not contiguous, is undeveloped Industrial-Commercial zoning with railroad access; and these properties can be served by urban level water and sewer services from Berkeley County as well as an adequate transportation network.
+Adjacent to this lot to the west and southwest is institutional and commercial development; to the north is undeveloped Industrial-Commercial zoning with railroad access; and the property is able to be served by urban level water, sewer, and natural gas services as well as an adequate transportation network.
 The requested rezoning to Residential-Light Industrial-Commercial is reasonable.